 3. Customs broker fees

-Customs broker rates vary widely depending on where you live in the United States and whether or not there’s an office nearby that handles international shipments frequently enough for them to have developed expertise in doing so—but generally speaking, they will cost somewhere between 1% and 3% percent of your total order value.
+Customs broker rates vary widely depending on where you live in the United States.
+Furthermore, it also depends on the nearby office that handles international shipments.
+But, they will cost somewhere between 1% and 3% percent of your total order value.

 4. Import duties

 Import duties are a tax charged by the importing country on scarves brought into the country.
-The amount of import duty paid to an importing country is based on the value of the good, and it’s generally calculated as a percentage of that value.
+The amount of import duty paid to an importing country depends on the value of the good, and they generally calculate it as a percentage of that value.

-It’s important to note that while import duties may be calculated in advance of shipping, they’re often added to your invoice by customs agents at the port or airport where you enter your shipment into their jurisdiction.
+It’s important to note that import duties may be calculated in advance of shipping.
+They include it to your invoice by customs agents at the port or airport where you enter your shipment into their jurisdiction.
 This can lead to confusion if you’re unsure how much your shipment will cost when it arrives at its new destination!

 5. Agent fees for importing scarves

-Agent fees are a fee paid directly to the agent by the importer.
+Agent fees are charges that the importer gives directly to the agent.
 Agents will usually deduct their fees from your invoice, so you’ll need to pay for them at some point during the process.

-Agent fees typically cost around 9% of your total order value, but this can vary depending on who you use as an agent.
+Agent fees typically cost around 9% of your total order value.
+However, this can vary depending on who you use as an agent.
 For example, if you’re importing scarves worth $50 per unit and using an agent with a 10% fee, they would charge $5 on each transaction (10% of 50).

 Shipping scarves from china to the USA